CYarros10/aws-csv-to-parquet-via-glue/README.md

 ## Converting CSV files into Parquet using AWS Glue Jobs

-Proof of Concept to show how Lambda can trigger a glue job to perform data transformations
+Proof of Concept to show how Lambda can trigger a glue job to perform data transformations.
+CSV to Parquet conversion workaround for data with line-breaks.

 ## About